 With over 800,000 visitors every year, and with that figure set to increase in coming years, there is a real need to improve access to all our Gardens for young families, disabled people of all ages and older generations.
 Because of Scotland's varied terrain, our four sites have substantially different needs to make them more accessible to our visitors.
 Dawyck and Logan, for example, require mobility scooters and paths re-surfaced to make them push and wheelchair friendly.
 Mountainous Benmore required hundreds of metres of handrails to help people of all abilities get up and down its steep slopes and Edinburgh needs a charging facility for existing mobility scooters near the East Gate.

 These improvements will bring many benefits – from allowing disabled visitors to access some parts of our Gardens for the first time, such as the Chilean plant collection at Logan, to enabling older people and families to experience a wider diversity of outdoor landscapes.

 With other demands on funding, we must raise the funds to undertake these improvements from external sources.
 We've raised £28,000 so far thanks to the generosity of our supporters, however, we still need a further £3,500 to reach our target.
 Any donation you can make towards the appeal, no matter how small, will make a difference and help us reach our target to deliver access for all at Benmore, Dawyck, Edinburgh and Logan.

 Click here to donate.
-Alternatively, you can contact our Development Team with any questions or to donate by phone on 0131 248 2855.
+Alternatively, you can contact our Fundraising Team with any questions or to donate by phone on 0131 248 2855.